yangshun/tech-interview-handbook/non-technical/resume.md

 - Be consistent about bullet points.
 - Your resume should not look sparse.
 (Come on, it is only 1 page!)
 If you really have trouble filling it up, you are either not thinking hard enough, or not doing enough.
 In the case of the latter, consider working on your personal projects (i.e. stuff you can post on GitHub).
 That said, do not write stuff just to fill space.
 Read point 4.
 - This should be common sense, but do not commit fraud, i.e. apply for the same job using a different name, or using your friend's resume to apply for the same job.
 Some ATS issues an indicator if they suspect the application to be a duplicate.
+- It's important to note the layout of your resume.
+If you choose to quickly upload your resume via an auto-fill program, understand that the program will read your resume from top to bottom, left to right.
+This is good to keep in mind when developing the layout of your resume.
+- Try to keep white space down to a minimum.
+This will also help reduce the length of your resume to one page.
+Reduce margins and paddings reasonably.

 #### 8. Listing Your skills